-While the system is ON, press the power switch for less than four seconds to put the system to sleep mode or to soft-off mode, depending on the BIOS setting.
+While the system is ON, pressing the power switch for less than four seconds puts the system to sleep mode or to soft-off mode, depending on the BIOS setting.

 This chapter tells how to change the system settings through the BIOS Setup menus.
 Detailed descriptions of the BIOS parameters are also provided.